 401 Schmitz Hall

-Provides psychotherapy as well as a number of group programs.
-There may be fees for this service, though UW Student Health Insurance may cover part of the fee.
+Provides psychotherapy as well as several group programs.
+There may be fees for this service.

 - Psychological Services and Training Center